dyninst/dyninst/docs/advanced/optimizations.rst

    attempt to recognize, peep-hole optimize, and simplify frequently used code snippets when it finds them.
-For example, on x86 based platforms Dyninst will recognize snippets that do operations like ‘var = constant’ or ‘var++’ and turn these into optimized assembly instructions that take advantage of CISC machine instructions.
+For example, on x86 based platforms Dyninst will recognize snippets that do operations like 'var = constant' or 'var++' and turn these into optimized assembly instructions that take advantage of CISC machine instructions.

 -  **Call BPatch::setInstrStackFrames(false) before inserting